INTERNAL STRUCTURES OF PLANT ROOTS, STEMS AND LEAVES

 Pericycle

 Vascular tissue is conducting tissue in the root.
-It consists of xylem and phloem, which are separated from each other by parenchyma.
+It is central part of the root, and consists of xylem and phloem, which are separated from each other by parenchyma.

 Xylem: consists of non-living, thick- walled cells.
 It transports water and dissolved minerals from the roots to the leaves.
 It also provides structural support for plants.